 For all VIEs in which we are involved, we assess whether we are the primary beneficiary of the VIE on an ongoing basis.
-In circumstances where we have both the power to direct the activities that most significantly impact the VIEs performance and the obligation to absorb losses or the right to receive the benefits of the VIE that could be significant, we would conclude that we are the primary beneficiary of the VIE, and would consolidate the VIE (also referred to as on-balance sheet).
+In circumstances where we have both the power to direct the activities that most significantly impact the VIEs' performance and the obligation to absorb losses or the right to receive the benefits of the VIE that could be significant, we would conclude that we are the primary beneficiary of the VIE, and would consolidate the VIE (also referred to as on-balance sheet).
 In situations where we are not deemed to be the primary beneficiary of the VIE, we do not consolidate the VIE and only recognize our interests in the VIE (also referred to as off-balance sheet).

 In the case of a consolidated on-balance-sheet VIE used for a securitization, the underlying assets remain on our balance sheet with the corresponding obligations to third-party beneficial interest holders reflected as debt.
-We recognize income on the assets, interest expense on the debt issued by the VIE, and losses on the assets as incurred.
+We recognize income on the assets and interest expense on the debt issued by the VIE on an accrual basis.
+We reserve for expected losses on the assets primarily under CECL.
 Consolidation of the VIE precludes us from recording an accounting sale on the transaction.

 In securitizations where we are not determined to be the primary beneficiary of the VIE, we must determine whether we achieve a sale for accounting purposes.
 To achieve a sale for accounting purposes, the financial assets being transferred must be legally isolated, not be constrained by restrictions from further transfer, and be deemed to be beyond our control.
-We would deem the transaction to be an offbalance-sheet securitization if the preceding three criteria for sale accounting are met.
-If we were to fail any of these three criteria for sale accounting, the transfer would be accounted for as a secured borrowing consistent with the preceding paragraph regarding on-balance sheet VIEs.
+We would deem the transaction to be an off-balance-sheet securitization if the preceding three criteria for sale accounting are met.
+If we were to fail any of these three criteria for sale accounting, the transfer would be accounted for as a secured borrowing, consistent with the preceding paragraph regarding on-balance sheet VIEs.

 The gain or loss recognized on off-balance-sheet securitizations take into consideration any assets received or liabilities assumed, including any retained interests, and servicing assets or liabilities (if applicable), which are initially recorded at fair value at the date of sale.
 Upon the sale of the financial assets, we recognize a gain or loss on sale for the difference between the assets and liabilities recognized, and the assets derecognized.
 The financial assets obtained from off-balance-sheet securitizations are primarily reported as cash or if applicable, retained interests.
 Retained interests are classified as securities or as other assets depending on their form and structure.
 The estimate of the fair value of the retained interests and servicing requires us to exercise significant judgment about the timing and amount of future cash flows from the interests.
-For a discussion on fair value estimates, refer to Note 21 to the Condensed Consolidated Financial Statements in our Quarterly Report on Form 10-Q for the three months ended June 30, 2022.
+For a discussion on fair value estimates, refer to Note 24 to the Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2022.